someonesdad1/hobbyutil/project_list.md

 [elec/CurrentSource.pdf](elec/CurrentSource.pdf) | How to make a battery-operated 1 ampere current source used to make low resistance measurements.
 [elec/MeasuringESR.pdf](elec/MeasuringESR.pdf) | Describes a technique of estimating a capacitor's ESR (equivalent series resistance) without having to buy a special meter.
 [elec/fuse_as_shunt.pdf](elec/fuse_as_shunt.pdf) | Notes on using ATO automobile fuses as poor-man's shunts.
-[elec/hppn.zip](elec/hppn.zip) | This is a compilation of various 8-digit HP part numbers translated into more identifiable numbers.
+[elec/hppn.zip](elec/hppn.zip) | This is a compilation of various 8-digit HP part numbers translated into conventional industry part numbers.
 This list may be of use to those with old HP instruments that need to find a replacement part.
 [elec/impedance.py](elec/impedance.py) | This python script will take a complex impedance in polar coordinates and print out the series and parallel models' values, reactance, dissipation factor, and quality factor.
 [elec/ind.zip](elec/ind.zip) | Provides an Open Office spreadsheet that can calculate the inductance of common electrical structures.
 Includes a PDF document describing the use and which gives references for the formulas used.
 [elec/logic_probe.pdf](elec/logic_probe.pdf) | Discusses the use of a logic probe.